-The Ex-PRESS glaucoma shunt versus trabeculectomy in open-angle glaucoma: A prospective randomized study
+The Ex-PRESS glaucoma shunt versus trabeculectomy in open-angle glaucoma: a prospective randomized study

 Authors